Hardonian/truthcore/README.md

 Re-run past verifications with the same inputs, or simulate "what-if" scenarios by adjusting thresholds and rules.
 All simulation results are clearly labeled as projections and require human review.

 ### Contracts
 Versioned schemas for all artifacts ensure backward compatibility.
-Migrate between versions automatically.
+Migrate between versions through documented procedures.
+Schema versions are explicit in all artifacts.

 ## Output Artifacts